thenorili/dotfiles/README.md

 TODO: I want to get back these sorts of hotkeys for neovim or shell

   + M-d = 2020Jan31

   + M-D = 2020-0131-1818

 TODO: I want DOSesque colors for VIM

 TODO: I want coc working properly
+    UPDATE: fuck coc, nvim-lsp is fine

 TODO: I want to get gtags genuinely working well
+    UPDATE: gtags.vim is working pretty well, but rusty-tags is not

 TODO: get things properly in folders
+    UPDATE: starting to get somewhere with this

 TODO: get automated push/pull working